godotengine/godot-docs/classes/class_rdframebufferpass.rst

 This class contains the list of attachment descriptions for a framebuffer pass.
 Each points with an index to a previously supplied list of texture attachments.

-Multipass framebuffers can optimize some configurations in mobile, on desktop they provide little to no advantage.
+Multipass framebuffers can optimize some configurations in mobile.
+On desktop, they provide little to no advantage.

+This object is used by :ref:`RenderingDevice<class_RenderingDevice>`.

 .. rst-class:: classref-reftable-group